feature-engine/feature_engine/docs/imputation/DropMissingData.rst

 Example
 -------

 The DropMissingData() deletes rows with NA values.
-It works  numerical and categorical variables.
-A list of variables for which to delete rows with NA values can be passed, or the imputer will automatically select all variables
+It works with numerical and categorical variables.
+A list of variables for which to delete rows with NA values can be passed,or the imputer will automatically select variables with NA values.

 .. code:: python

 	import numpy as np
 	import pandas as pd
-	import matplotlib.pyplot as plt
 	from sklearn.model_selection import train_test_split

 	from feature_engine.imputation import DropMissingData